alexandreiabattles/content-ops-starter/content/pages/home.md

           We defend our identities, differences, origins, and praise a diverse community.
-Any disrespectful comment about it, is enough to know that Alexandreia is not your place.. we encourage, we open minded
+Any disrespectful comment about it, is enough to know that Alexandreia is not your place.. we encourage, we love, we open minded
+          .. we are sisterhood and brotherhood
         image:
           type: ImageBlock
           url: >-